scienceai/mesh-tree/README.md

 #### Running as service

 Can be run as service with command `npm run server`, which listens for requests at `localhost` on port `7770` by default.
+For proper functioning, ZeroMQ must be installed on the system (`brew install zeromq` on Mac OS X), with `npm install zmq`.
 The API is simply is a serialized JSON object with the following fields:

 `job_id`: job unique identifier